-• New Year's Eve.
-As in the rest of the world, New Year's Eve in Mexico is celebrated with parties, fireworks, and plenty of noise.
+New Year's Eve.
+As in the rest of the world, you'll find parties, fireworks, and plenty of noise.
 Special festivities take place at Tlacolula, near Oaxaca, with commemorative mock battles for good luck in the new year.
 December 31.

-6 Insurance, Health & Safety

-INSURANCE

-TRAVEL INSURANCE AT A GLANCE
+6 Insurance, Health & Safety INSURANCE TRAVEL INSURANCE AT A GLANCE

-Check your existing insurance policies before you buy travel insurance to cover trip cancellation, lost luggage, medical expenses, or car rental insurance.
-You're likely to have partial or complete coverage.
-If you need some, ask your travel agent about a comprehensive package.
-The cost of travel insurance varies widely, depending on the cost and length of your trip, your age and overall health, and the type of trip you're taking.
+Check your existing insurance policies and credit card coverage before you buy travel insurance.
+You may already be covered for lost luggage, canceled tickets, or medical expenses.
+The cost of travel insurance varies widely, depending on the cost and length of your trip, your age and health, and the type of trip you're taking, but expect to pay between 5% and 8% of the vacation itself.